learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 printCard.call(configuration)

-# Prints out:
+/*
-# Happy Birthday, Odin One-Eye!
+Happy Birthday, Odin One-Eye!
-# From Asgard to Nifelheim, you're the best all-father ever.
+From Asgard to Nifelheim, you're the best all-father ever.

-#
+Love,
-# Love,
+Admiration, respect, and love, Thor
-# Admiration, respect, and love, Thor
+Your son, Loki
-# Your son, Loki
+*/
 ```

 In the call to `forEach`, we tell it to use (for its own context) the context